 Bijan Sepanji – Junior Orchestra

-Bijan Sepanji is a multi-faceted violinist, performer and educator.
-As a member of the Ton Beau String Quartet, he regularly performs new compositions by up-and-coming composers as well as standards from the classical repertoire.
-This past season, he performed a number of concerts with TBSQ in Alberta, performing a brand new work by Canadian composer William Rowson as well as the celebrated Ravel String Quartet.
+Bijan Sepanji is a Canadian-Iranian violinist and educator based in Toronto.
+As a member of the Ton Beau String Quartet, he regularly performs new compositions by living composers as well as well-known classical works.
+He has performed across Canada, as well as in China, Turkey, Iran, Italy, and USA.

 Deborah Pady – Intermediate Orchestra